Table of Contents

 Branch propagation works in one direction only.
 Translations or tags are not propagated from Child-to-Parent resources.
 This can only be done upon merging.

-When Child is ahead of Parent:
+When the Child is ahead of the Parent

-Tags are copied from Parent to Child (smart tags too - more information about smart tags’ behavior when working with multiple branches can be found here).
+Tags are copied from Parent to Child (smart tags, too - more information about smart tags’ behavior when working with multiple branches can be found here).

 Review status is not copied from Parent to Child.

-When Child has conflicts with Parent:
+When the Child has conflicts with the Parent

-Tags are copied from Parent to Child (smart tags too - more information about smart tags’ behavior when working with multiple branches can be found here).
+Tags are copied from Parent to Child (smart tags, too - more information about smart tags’ behavior when working with multiple branches can be found here).

 Review status is not copied from Parent to Child.